Unlock amazing DC experiences with this picture-friendly pass to museums, tours and more

 Getting in: The memorial is free to visit.
-As for transportation, we recommend renting a bike from Bike and Roll DC Bike Rentals and pedaling on over.
+As for transportation, we recommend renting a bike from Unlimited Biking and pedaling on over.

 While maybe not as well known as some of the other DC landmarks, the National Cathedral is actually the sixth largest cathedral in the world and should not be overlooked during your visit.
 The Neo-Gothic design of the building, which is inspired by the English Gothic style of the late 14th century, is very different than most of the buildings in Washington which adds some diversity to your camera roll.